Home About Us Newsletters Articles Forum Links

 Locomotive Section

 Our Colney Heath site is the main focal point of the Loco Section where we have our ‘Mainline’ raised track of approximately 1/2 mile in length for 3.1/2” and 5” engines, our ‘Cuckoo Line’ raised track for 2 1/2”, 3 1/2” and 5” engines and our Ground Level railway for 7 1/4” and 5” engines.
+As well as offering rides for visitors there are amenities such as toilets and refreshments.

 To obtain further details email us by using the link on the toolbar (please state which section you are interested in).